realharry/ngblog/README.md

 Copy `configs/app-config.dev.json` and name it `app-config.json`.
 Modify the config values as you see fit.
-For example, set `"blog-post-folder"` to "/posts" (and, create such-named folder under "/src").
+For example, set `"blog-post-folder"` to "/posts" (and, create a such-named folder under "/src").

 Note that blog posts can be hosted on a remote server (that can be accessed via HTTP).
 For example, you can use Amazon S3.
 Just specify in the config the absolute URL to the folder (or, S3 bucket, etc.) for blog posts.